Haryana passes Bill to recover damages after violent protests; Cong links move to farmers' stir | Politics

-Chief Minister Manohar Lal Khattar and Home Minister Anil Vij denied the Congress suggestion that the decision to bring the Bill was linked to the farmers’ agitation over legislation enacted at the Centre.
+Chief Minister Manohar Lal Khattar and Home Minister Anil Vij rejected the Congress accusation that the decision to bring the Bill was linked to the farmers’ agitation, on now for months over the legislation enacted at the Centre.

 The MLA also objected to the word “instigator” used in the Bill.
 “It is a vindictive piece of legislation,” he said.